CGastrell/express-tile-cache/README.md

 Options is a simple javascript object.
 Requirements and defaults:

-  * `urlTemplate` *{String}*: the TMS endpoint you'll be requesting tiles from.
+  * `urlTemplate` *{String}*: the TMS service url you'll be requesting tiles from.
 It can handle multiple hosts. ie: `http://{s}.tiles.com/`.
 This type of template requires you to configure a `subdomains` property on the tile source object.
   * `subdomains` *{Array|String}*: optional - an array of strings or string to replace in the `urlTemplate`. ie: `["tiles1","tiles2"]`.
   * `cachepath` *{String}*: a directory where tiles will be stored and served from.
 This is internally handled by express-tile-cache.
 The directory should exist, express-tile-cache won't create it for you.
 This parameter becomes obsolete in the presence of a custom `storage` parameter.
-  * `forceEpsg` *{Number/String}*: optional - if specified, express-tile-cache will append this EPSG to requests made to the TMS service.
-This should be an integer or a String representing an integer
+  * `forceEpsg` *{Number/String}*: optional - if specified, express-tile-cache will append this EPSG code to requests made to the TMS service.
+This should be an integer or a String representing an integer, ie: "3857"
-  * `forceNamespace` *{String}*: optional - layer names are usually simple strings, Geoserver accepts layers be served under namespaces.
+  * `forceNamespace` *{String}*: optional - layer names are usually simple strings, Geoserver accepts layers to be served under namespaces.
 Setting this option makes express-tile-cache to construct layer names with this namespace appended.
   * `storage` *{Storage class instance}*: optional - shall you need to store tiles differently you can pass your own class/instance here.
-Read specifications on how to extend the storage module.
+Read the **express-tile-cache.TileStorage** section on how to extend the storage module.
 Setting this option overrides `cachepath`.
   * `store` *{Store class instance}*: optional - if you want to provide a different class of memory cache you can pass it here.
-Read specifications on how to extend the store module.
+Read the **express-tile-cache.Cache** section on how to extend the store module.
-  * `tilesource` *{Object}*: optional - if the source of the tiles you need to retrieve are not TMS 1.0.0 compliant, you can provide a custom object to retrieve the tiles properly.
+  * `tilesource` *{Object}*: optional - if the source of the tiles you need to retrieve is not TMS 1.0.0 compliant, you can provide a custom object to retrieve the tiles properly.
 Setting this option will override/invalidate `urlTemplate`, `subdomains`, `forceEpsg` and `forceNamespace` providing its own.
     * `urlTemplate` *{String|Array}*: same as above, but in this case you can provide an array of urls.
 This option would override `subdomains`.
     * `subdomains` *{String|Array}*: same as above.
     * `forceEpsg` *{Number|String}*: same as above.